Kennie1999/Kennie1999/README.md

 - 👋 Hi, I’m @Kennie1999
-- 👀 I’m interested in ...FrontEnd/BackEnd,Data Analysis
+- 👀 I’m interested in ...Cybersecurity/Scurity Analysis,Malware and Threat Hunting e.t.c
-- 🌱 I’m currently learning ...FrontEnd/BackEnd,Data Analysis
+- 🌱 I’m currently learning ...Python for Automation
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...07055230149,mustaphalateef1999@gmail.com
+- 📫 How to reach me ...213-214-6158,mustaphalateef1999@gmail.com

 <!---
 Kennie1999/Kennie1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.